streamsoftstudio/SubTabViewController/README.md

 ```

 Values for the init are as follows:
-- tabItems: An array of primary menu items, with their respective sub menu items."
+- tabItems: An array of primary menu items, with their respective sub menu items.
 - height: Overall height of the NavigationBarController.
 The height is distributed among the primary and secondary bars in approximate 3:1 ratio.
-Defaults to 156"
+Defaults to 156
 - primaryColor: A background color of a primary menu.
 This would also be the color of sub menu's activity bar and text.
-Defaults to UIColor.blue."
+Defaults to UIColor.blue.
 - secondaryColor: A background color of a sub menu.
 This would also be the color of primary menu's activity bar and text.
-Defaults to UIColor.white."
+Defaults to UIColor.white.
-- logoImage: An optional logo image"
+- logoImage: An optional logo image
 - shouldDisplayLogo: Set this property to `false` if you do not want the logo.
 Default value is `true`.
-In case this property is `true` and the `logoImage` property is not provided, logo placeholder will display a generic "no_image" UIImage."
+In case this property is `true` and the `logoImage` property is not provided, logo placeholder will display a generic "no_image" UIImage.
+- coversStatusBar: Covers status view, so that the status bar is inside the tab bar.
+Defaults to `false`, which results in respecting the safeArea.

 NOTE: Some of the properties have default values and can be ommited from the initializer if default values are what you need.